 To create a successful product, it’s essential to make sure that your users can understand it and also that they themselves feel understood.

-You can start at the early stages and use content testing to get the general overview of users’ expectations and the types of content you’re going to need.
+1.)
+Early stage: You can start at the early stages and use content testing to get a general overview of users’ expectations and the types of content you’re going to need.

-Then, as you start creating a prototype, conduct concept testing to validate previous ideas and hypotheses.
-With this approach you’ll still have time to make changes and improve your content without having to spend a lot of time and money on it.
+2.)
+Prototype stage: Then, as you start creating a prototype, conduct concept testing to validate previous ideas and hypotheses.
+With this approach, you’ll still have time to make changes and improve your content without having to spend a lot of time and money on it.

 Content testing methods